inscrut/MR3020/README.md

-# MR3020
+# TP-LINK TL-MR3020

-Pocket router TP-LINK TL-MR3020.
-My scripts, configs, core's and more for TL-MR3020.
+My scripts, configs, core's and more.

 Please, read the LICENSE!